Duncan Robinson: Williams College

 Following the 2013–14 season, Maker left Williams to become the head coach for the Marist Red Foxes.
 Robinson was immediately contacted by schools from the ACC, Big 12, Big Ten, Pac-12, Atlantic 10, Ivy League, Patriot League and America East conferences.
 Among the schools that were interested were Creighton, Boston College and Providence.
 After his freshman success, he had decided that he would only leave Williams to play for a winning program that was an elite academic institution and that used a system and style that he had become used to.
 Robinson had played against Nik Stauskas in NEPSAC play and was impressed with how Michigan's John Beilein had developed "under-recruited players" such as Stauskas who was a 1st round selection in the 2014 NBA draft.
 Maker had been an assistant coach for Beilein at West Virginia from 2005 to 2007.
 At both Exeter and Williams, Robinson had played in systems that were similar to the one that Beilein runs at Michigan.
 Robinson asked Maker to contact Beilein who on faith replied that Michigan may have interest at the preferred walk-on level.
 Robinson was not interested in walk-on consideration given competing scholarship offers.
 A week later, after seeing video, Beilein said Michigan was considering a scholarship offer.
 Robinson scheduled visits to Michigan and new Atlantic 10 member Davidson.
 After the visit to Michigan, Robinson committed to the school.
 He announced his decision via Twitter on August 6, 2014.

 University of Michigan

 Sophomore season

 Besides Bob McCann, who transferred from Division III Upsala College to Morehead State University after his freshman season, Robinson is the only other player to transfer from Division III to Division I with a full scholarship, according to some sources.
 During the 2014–15 NCAA Division I season, Robinson redshirted for the Michigan Wolverines, meaning that he could not participate in games, but could practice with the team.
-In December 2014 with assistant coach Jeff Meyer as his rebounder, Robinson broke Stauskas' Michigan Wolverines practice record for three-pointers in a drill (five minutes, one ball, one rebounder) by posting 78, surpassing Stauskas by three.
+In December 2014 with assistant coach Jeff Meyer as his rebounder, Robinson broke Stauskas's Michigan Wolverines practice record for three-pointers in a drill (five minutes, one ball, one rebounder) by posting 78, surpassing Stauskas by three.